-VTrans Public Transit staff in cooperation with transit providers
+VTrans Public Transit staff in cooperation with VPTA and transit providers

 Partnerships and Planning

-Establish working committee with AHS
+Establish working committee with AHS to address transportation related aging in Vermont

 VTrans Public Transit and Planning staff

-More comprehensive planning E&D
+More comprehensive planning through the E&D Committees

 Planning will include adoption of annual workplans by E&D committees.
 Workplans will include better assessment of unmet needs, action plans to address needs and monitor progress, and procedures for adding new partner organizations if/when additional funding becomes available.